sirajul-9/ReionYuga-Py/README.md

 # Instructions for Running the Code

-Download all the files in this repository with git clone https://github.com/sirajul-9/ReionYuga-CFFI/
+Download all the files in this repository as ZIP and extract.

 If you have installed FFTW locally, edit the build_funcs.py file.
 Add the following arguments to the ffw.set_source() function: